AdobeDocs/uxp-indesign/src/pages/scripts/tutorials/tips-tricks/index.md

 To run a specific script when InDesign starts, put it inside a folder named "Startup Scripts" inside the Scripts folder
 - macOS - `/Applications/Adobe InDesign 2023/Scripts/startup scripts`
-- Windows - //TODO path?
+- Windows - `%APPDATA%\Adobe\InDesign\Version 19.0\en_US\Scripts\startup scripts`

-Create this folder if it does not already exist.
+Adjust the version number of InDesign in the above path based on your local environment.
+And create the folders if it does not already exist.

 ## Associate a Text-Editor for .idjs Files